It Flows Through

-Peter Blum Gallery is pleased to present an exhibition of new work by Erik Lindman entitled, "Fal/Parsi" at 176 Grand Street, New York.
-This is the artist’s first solo exhibition with the gallery.
-There will be an opening reception on Saturday, September 12, from 10am - 6pm by appointment.
-Please email, call, or book online to arrange a viewing time.
+Peter Blum Gallery is pleased to present an exhibition of new and recent work by Nicholas Galanin entitled, It Flows Through at 176 Grand Street, New York.
+This is the artist’s second solo exhibition with the gallery.
+There will be an artist’s reception on Saturday, May 7th, 2022, from 5-7pm, and the exhibition runs through July 22nd, 2022.